 Turf Type: Grass

-Fields are scheduled and reserved for local soccer organizations and partners by Boise Parks & Recreation.
-Usually weekdays or early evenings are available for drop-in use (first-come, first-serve).
+Fields are scheduled and reserved for local soccer organizations and partners by Boise Parks and Recreation.

 Number of Tennis courts: 1